Please change your location to view this page.

 Template Sub-Contract Agreement under the NSW Human Services Agreement

 The following template sub-contract has been prepared for use by Prime Contractors and sub-contractors in relation to the delivery of human services funded under the NSW Human Services Agreement.
-You can download the template in PDF or in Word form below.
+You can download the template in PDF format via the link below.

 It is important to note that the terms and conditions of the template are generic in nature as it has been prepared on the basis of the standard Human Services Agreement, rather than on any tailored version of the Human Services Agreement that may be specific to a particular NSW government agency.